 Answer: This is a repeat application

 Discussion: As provided for under the laws guiding the administration of the General Assistance (GA) program (Title 22, Section 4308), initial applicants are defined as persons who have not applied for assistance in any municipality.
-Municipalities that have adopted the 2005 MMA Model Ordinance (P.55) may treat an applicant who has not applied for general assistance within the last year as an initial applicant.
+Municipalities that have adopted the 2013 MMA Model Ordinance (P.55) may treat an applicant who has not applied for general assistance within the last year as an initial applicant.
+The Department encourages adoption of this standard.
 Unless this ordinance is in effect, repeat applicants are defined as persons who have at some point in the past applied for assistance in any municipality in Maine.
-Therefore, your applicant is a “repeat” applicant.
+Therefore, your applicant is a "repeat" applicant.

 The law makes a distinction between the two types of applicants to provide initial applicants (i.e., those that have never applied for assistance in any Maine community) with an opportunity to become familiar with the General Assistance rules, such as the responsibility to diligently look for work and to keep an accurate accounting of how revenues were spent in the previous 30-day period.